asmaa13295/Latest-Tweets/README.md

 # Latest-Tweets
-get the latest tweets from the last 2 weeks including a specific keyword and save them in a csv file
+Use **twitter API** to get the latest tweets through the past 2 weeks including a specific keyword and save them in a csv file .

 # Installation